Danilkinsss/Celebr8/README.md

 **Before:**
 Create a chat, send a message with event information, and then try editing things.
 After that, invite people, tag people, calculate all the costs yourself, and many more actions to do.

-You don’t want all of that in your life!
+And you don’t want all of that in your life!

 **Now:**